possibilities/meteor-deploy-config/README.md

   1) A smart package that provides an AppConfig key/value store that's backed by mongo.

-  2) A command line app that prompts for each unsatisfied value (from step 1) and communicates them back to the deployed app (yes, over DDP!).
+  2) A command line app that prompts for each unsatisfied value and communicates them back to the deployed app (yes, over DDP!).